 - Reynisfjara - basalt columns & black sand beaches

 - Hekla - volcano views*

-- Guided tour in a minibuss
+- Guided group tour in a minibus (small group experience)

-- Visit to all main highlights of the south coast
+- Visit to all main highlights of the South Coast

-- Guided Ice Cave tour
+- Guided Ice Cave Tour

 - Certified Glacier Guide

 This tour will show you the scenery and highlights along the south coast of Iceland and take you into the shimmering blue/white interior of a magical ice cave.
-The drive along the coast will take you through farmlands and a few small towns on your way to visit Seljalandsfoss waterfall, here you can walk behind the cascade to look out through the ‘curtain of water’.
-Next up, is Skógafoss waterfall, you can also view this waterfall from an unusual point if you wish, a pathway with many stops leads up the eastern side!
+The drive along the coast will take you through farmlands and a few small towns on your way to visit Seljalandsfoss Waterfall, here you can walk behind the cascade to look out through the ‘curtain of water’.
+Next up, is Skógafoss Waterfall, you can also view this waterfall from an unusual point if you wish, a pathway with many stops leads up the eastern side!